 In terms of integrated cables, when Merida released its new Reacto, it claimed a 2 watt saving, per cable, at 45kph.

-Asked how much free speed aero integration might afford over a traditional round-tubed bike, Cervélo’s engineering manager Scott Roy said: “There are many variables that go into an answer to this question.
+Asked how much free speed aero integration might afford over a traditional round-tubed bike, Cervélo's engineering manager Scott Roy said: "There are many variables that go into an answer to this question, such as: handlebars used on the round-tube bike, does the round-tube bike have internally routed cables/brakes through the frame, rim brake vs. disc, etcetera.
 However, we can make a comparison of Cervélo vs Cervélo.
-The extreme case is to compare the S5 to our previous C5 endurance bike where S5 is ~421g faster than C5 – or approximately 55 watts.”
+The extreme case is to compare the S5 to our previous C5 endurance bike where S5 is ~421g faster than C5 - or approximately 55 watts."

 Discussing the test protocol, he added: "We have, [and] the industry has, normalized around 48 km/h (30mph) incoming wind speed, regardless of yaw.
 Effective wind speed during tests can fluctuate between 48 to 50, since we need to compensate for temperate, humidity and other factors throughout the day, the rolling road is constant at 50km/h."